MicrosoftDocs/win32/desktop-src/properties/props-system-appusermodel-startpinoption.md

 ---
-Description: 'Set this property on a shortcut to (1) prevent an application from being automatically pinned to Start screen upon installation; or(2) indicate that an item is programmatically added to launcher via user action (which implies automatically pin to Start and delete on unpin).' ms.assetid: '247ad0a6-ce65-45f1-a0d5-51ad135000aa'
+Description: Set this property on a shortcut to (1) prevent an application from being automatically pinned to Start screen upon installation; or(2) indicate that an item is programmatically added to launcher via user action (which implies automatically pin to Start and delete on unpin). ms.assetid: 247ad0a6-ce65-45f1-a0d5-51ad135000aa
-title: 'System.AppUserModel.StartPinOption'
+title: System.AppUserModel.StartPinOption
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.AppUserModel.StartPinOption